SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-28-parties-econ.md

 ## An Exploratory Look

 First, let's look at some crosstabulations of the political variables.
+A large $p$-value from a $\chi^2$ test will indicate that the variables are somewhat independent, which is good for our use of them as predictors.

 Party of the President (rows) _vs_ the party of the House (columns), $\chi^2 p \sim 41\%$:
 ```